Graduate admission standards

 The Department offers financial assistance to the most successful PhD applicants, except those who have secured an external scholarship.
 Details of possible awards are described here.

-International applicants should submit TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing System) scores as part of their applications.
+International applicants who are required to provide proof of English language proficiency should submit TOEFL (Test of English as a Foreign Language), IELTS (International English Language Testing System), or Duolingo English Test (DET) scores as part of their applications.
 The GPC will only recommend for admission those applicants who, in addition to meeting the academic standards, have also obtained the following scores.

 In exceptional cases admission may be offered when the English proficiency scores are only slightly below our standards.
 However, in such a case the student will be asked to take the Concordia Comprehensive ESL Placement Test (ConCEPT) and based on the result may be required to take English courses in addition to the courses in the program.